 Not one to give up on a notion no matter the outcome (meaning perhaps there was a very good reason no one has ever created a kale condiment), he took his beloved creamed kale recipe, added to it the key sweet, sour and salty components in a barbeque sauce or ketchup, tweaked a few things, and invented the kale condiment.
 Not only did it offer a fourth dimension of herbal savoriness, but required substantially less salt and sugar to achieve a balanced flavor.

 The sauce was a hit at the graduation party, so Dave continued to experiment with flavor, texture, viscosity (and learned a lot about chlorophyll, emulsification, liquefying and natural thickeners in the process), and consulted with knowledgeable associates who filled in his gaps in expertise.
 Once convinced he had a viable and marketable formula, he then focused on refining the health aspects, experimenting with different cooking techniques for maximum retention of nutrients as well as the reduction of sodium and sugar content without sacrificing flavor.

-Dave decided that filing a patent had merit, and during the due diligence process he decided to broaden the scope of the patent to include the entire cruciferous family of vegetables.
+Chock full of entrepreneurial enthusiasm (and dreaming of an alternative to his particularly boring day job), Dave filed a provisional patent application, and during the due diligence process he decided to broaden the scope of the patent to include the entire cruciferous family of vegetables.
 To validate this, the formula was standardized and extended to other cruciferous vegetables as well as tested in various forms of potential consumption such as dilution with liquid for drinking, reduction to syrup for flavoring and dehydration for flavoring powder.

-The Monkeyboy Consumables facility closed as planned in November 2018, and we opened our new facility in July 2019 in the city of Falls Church at 455 H Maple Ave.
-Stop by!
+The Monkeyboy Consumables facility closed as planned in November 2018, and we opened our new facility, Disturbingly Delicious Foods, in July 2019 in the city of Falls Church at 455 H Maple Avenue.